Washington Viana

 Your Mission For This Week

-Schedule a 30-minute meeting with your direct team.
+Enough theory.
+Let's take action.
+I challenge you to do one single thing in the next 5 days: Schedule a 30-minute meeting with your direct team.
 Ban the word "AI" for the first 20 minutes.
-The only question on the table will be: "If we had a magic wand to eliminate the most boring and repetitive task from our day, what would it be?"
+The only question on the table will be: "If we had a magic wand to eliminate the most boring and repetitive task of our day, what would it be?"

 Listen to the answers.
 Write everything down.
 In the end, you won't have an "AI plan," but something much more valuable: a map of real problems, validated by those on the front lines.
 And that, my friend, is the only starting point that matters.